course-dprep/team-project-no-vs-code-team-2-dprep/README.md

 | 0 - 30 min, 30 - 60 min, 60 - 90 min, etc.    | Dummy variables for the duration of the movie   | logical

 ## 3. Data exploration
+To get a better overview of the data we created dummy variables for every singular genre and for the runtime of each movie divided in blocks of 30 minutes up until >180 minutes.
+Visualizing the data with plots showed us that movies with a runtime of 0-30 minutes performed the highest on average, followed by movies with a runtime of >180 minutes.

 ## 4. Results and interpretation
+Regressing the data gave us the same results as the visualization: movies with a runtime of 0-30 minutes got the highest rating on average while movies with a runtime of 60-90 minutes received the lowest rating on average.
+Focusing on the top 5 genres, drama, comedy, action, adventure and crime, gave us no interesting insights as all the results were insignificant.

 ## 5. Repository overview
 ```